 School food service directors can control the sugar, caffeine, calories and portion size for each drink, and many of these beverages contains milk, which is a great source of calcium, vitamin D and potassium in student’s diets.

 The small amount of added sugars in flavored milk is an acceptable trade-off for the nutrients provided.
-Keeping nutrient-rich, flavored milk on the school menu helps ensure students get key vitamins and minerals that they need for strong bones and healthy bodies.
-To learn more visit USDairy.com
+Keeping nutrient-rich, flavored milk on the school menu helps ensure children get key vitamins and minerals that they need for strong bones and healthy bodies.

 Yes.
 Flavored milk contains the same nine essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of, according to the Dietary Guidelines for Americans.
 While there may be a small amount of added sugar in flavored milk, a child having fat free or low fat flavored milk is a much better choice than a child having no milk at all.

-The American Academy of Pediatrics points out that, when sugar is used along with nutrient-rich foods and beverages, it can be a powerful tool to increase the overall quality of a child’s diet.
-Flavored milk contains the same nine essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of.
+The American Academy of Pediatrics points out, that when sugar is used along with nutrient-rich foods and beverages, it can be a powerful tool to increase the overall quality of a child’s diet.
+Flavored milk contains the same thirteen essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of.

 The Ohio High School Athletic Association and West Virginia Secondary School Activities Commission recognize that being active and enjoying great-tasting healthy foods, like nutrient-rich chocolate milk, can help students feel their best and be at the top of their game.
 That’s why chocolate milk has been designated as the Official Beverage for Ohio and West Virginia student athletes.